College of Education and Human Development

 and support motivated undergraduate learners of diverse backgrounds who are interested in developing expertise in physical activity and human movement with an eye on a physical therapy career.

-“Ultimately, it is intended to be a pipeline to the UMN’s Doctor of Physical Therapy [DPT] program by providing intentional support and mentorship for students to address barriers to success and identify growth opportunities,” says School of Kinesiology Director of Under-
+“Ultimately, it is intended to be a pipeline to the UMN’s Doctor of Physical Therapy [DPT] program by providing intentional support and mentorship for students to address barriers to success and identify growth opportunities,” says School of Kinesiology Director of Undergraduate Studies Brandi Hoffman.
+“This is really an opportunity to learn more from our students about the very real barriers they encounter while pursuing the DPT and developing the infrastructure, resources, and opportunities that will support their success.”

 “I revel in the complexity of learning as it unfolds, and when I first heard of the learning sciences, I found a field of other researchers and designers who were just as passionate about understanding how learning happens as I am.
 The learning sciences takes learning in authentic environments as its starting point, embracing complexity as ubiquitous and potentially an important element in education.
 The learning sciences certificate allows me to explore new epistemological and methodological horizons, expanding my toolbox for future educational research and design work!”

-Megan Goeke, Third-year PhD student in educational psychology
+Megan Goeke, third-year PhD student in educational psychology

 The pipeline program emerged from a meeting Hoffman had with Sara North, an assistant professor and director of educational innovation and evaluation in the Division of Physical Therapy and the co-director of the Center for Interprofessional Health.
 “We began meeting to explore ways we might be able to support students pursuing a doctorate of physical therapy and whose identities are underrepresented in the health professions,” Hoffman says.